-Watch our Invictus UK ambassador to hear Ian’s story.
-It go to the heart of why WYG supports Invictus UK; from recognising the importance of our networks when facing adversity and solving problems, to our long-standing tradition of supporting the UK armed forces.
+You can also watch our Invictus UK ambassador video to hear Ian’s story.
+It goes to the heart of why WYG supports Invictus UK; from recognising the importance of our networks when facing adversity and solving problems, to our long-standing tradition of supporting the UK armed forces.

 The Ministry of Defence awarded WYG a Gold Award under its Employer Recognition Scheme (ERS) in November 2018.
 The award recognises organisations that have signed up to the Covenant and gone above and beyond in their advocacy for those who serve in the Armed Forces, veterans, and their families.